CNS-OIST/SWCTetMesher/README.md

 The command to generate the mesh is
 ```
-# assume still in SWCTetMesher/build
+# assumed still in SWCTetMesher/build

 ./SWCTetMesher example/purkinje.swc
 ```
 The mesh is written to [purkinje.mesh](example/purkinje.mesh), then visualized in Gmsh.
-Note that each component are labelled and colored individually.
-To use the mesh in [STEPS](http://steps.sourceforge.net), the user need to export it to the Abaqus inp format or the Gmsh 2.0 ASCii format in Gmsh.
+Note that each component is labeled and colored individually.
+To use the mesh in [STEPS](http://steps.sourceforge.net), the user needs to export it to the Abaqus inp format or the Gmsh 2.0 ASCii format in Gmsh.
 ![Mesh visualization in Gmsh](example/mesh_view.png)